-When the weather gets hot-I mean fry-an-egg-on-the-sidewalk hot-there are a few surefire ways to cool off.
+When the weather gets hot—we mean fry-an-egg-on-the-sidewalk hot-there are a few surefire ways to cool off.
 Seek shade, drink plenty of water, and perhaps run through a neighbor’s sprinkler, to name a few.
-Personally, I’m a fan of this scientifically-proven method:
+Personally, we’re fans of this scientifically proven method:

 Step 1: Run indoors

 C’mon, we know you’ve done it, too.
 While you’re there, why not dig into summer’s most refreshing frozen dessert, popsicles?
 Most of us are guilty of buying the artificially flavored, sugar-packed kind that comes in hundred-counts at the store, but we challenge you to get a little bit more creative with your cool treat.
 Here’s a helpful guide to get you started.

 How to Make Any Flavor Popsicle With or Without a Mold